Graduate Course Catalog 2016-2017

 About the Department of Political Science Graduate Programs

 The Department of Political Science at UNH offers two graduate degree programs: the master of arts in political science and the master of public administration.
 Both provide advanced study in international relations and comparative politics, American politics, public policy, and public administration.
 The programs serve students interested in working in government, public service, nonprofit management, electoral politics, education and research, and in preparing for Ph.D. programs.
 These degree programs give students the flexibility to tailor their coursework to individual interests within a curriculum that ensures a strong foundation in international and domestic politics, research methods, and public management.
-Faculty engage in teaching and research activities encompassing the fields of international and comparative politics, American politics, political thought, and public administration.
+Faculty engage in teaching and research activities encompassing the fields of international and comparative politics, American politics, and public administration.

 Both programs are offered to full- and part-time students.
 The M.A. program is offered in Durham.
 The M.P.A. program offers evening courses for working professionals primarily at the Manchester campus, with some elective course offerings at the Durham campus.
 The MPA Program also offers a limited number of on-line courses during the academic year.